hollowphoton/Venture/Venture/ReadMe.txt

 ===============================-UP NEXT-===============================
 Next:
 -write title draw method
+	-use generic image and text draw functions!! best plan. put those in screen?
+	-need to figure out a good way to turn a string into const char*, or maybe some other way?
 -rewrite page draw method from scratch
 -redo page.h
 	-move everything into private?
 	-label each area
+-use OPENGL, likely need to redo a lot? do after we upgrade everything
+	SDL_CreateWindowAndRenderer(800, 600, SDL_WINDOW_OPENGL, &displayWindow, &displayRenderer);

 Later: